← Work

 Strategy

-Led experience design and creative direction across four phases — defining the spatial arc, translating ecological themes into material language, collaborating with permaculturists and fabricators, and iterating from child observation studies.
+Led experience design and creative direction across four phases: defining the spatial arc, translating ecological themes into material language, collaborating with consultant botanists, educationists, and a renowned permaculturist, and iterating from child observation studies.

 Results